-Here in mid-Canterbury we believe communities that make newcomers feel welcome are likely to enjoy better social outcomes, greater social cohesion and stronger economic growth.
+Here in the Ashburton district we believe communities that make newcomers feel welcome are likely to enjoy better social outcomes, greater social cohesion and stronger economic growth.
 In this environment, everyone is able to fully participate in the economic, civic and social life of the community.
 Building connections between locals and newcomers mean everyone feels included and knows they belong.

-Welcoming Communities is designed to support local councils and their communities to become even more welcoming to newcomers.
+Welcoming Communities is a programme which enables local councils and their communities to intentionally welcome their newcomers in a way that becomes embedded in their community.
+The programme helps foster inclusive communities where newcomers and local residents can fully participate in the social, civic, cultural and economic life of the community together.
 This includes recent migrants, refugees, international students, or even Kiwis returning from elsewhere or moving within New Zealand.

 More information can be found at the Immigration New Zealand website.